da-Franze/RFT-Physik-Projekt/en/docs/foundations/RFT_02_Spin_Quantization_Universe_Origin.md

 ## 1. The Primordial State: Infinite Potential

-Before what we call the "Big Bang," there was no space, no time, no particles - only the **unstructured potential** of the Resonance Field Structure.
+Instead of a hot "Big Bang," the RFT describes a **cold condensation process** where the Resonance Field Structure transitions from potential to actual.

 ### 1.1 The State of Maximum Symmetry

-**Initial condition:** A state of perfect symmetry where all possible Resonance Structure Modes exist simultaneously in superposition.
+**Initial condition:** A state of perfect symmetry where all possible Resonance Structure Modes exist simultaneously in superposition - a **cold, undifferentiated potential**.

 **Mathematical description:**

 Ψ_total = Σ ψ_i (over all possible modes i)

-This state contains **infinite potential** but **zero actualization**.
+This state contains **infinite potential** but **zero actualization** - no energy, no heat, pure information potential.

 ## 2. The First Quantization: Topological Spin Coupling